Back to Blog

 Step 4: Draft an Operating Agreement

 Now that your articles of organization have been filed and your business formation is approved, it can be very helpful to draft an operating agreement for your LLC.
-This document will outline the roles and responsibilities of owners, as well as voting rights, decision making processes, and how to settle disputes within the business.
+This document will outline the LLC structure, including the roles and responsibilities of owners, voting rights, decision making processes, and how to settle disputes within the business.
+The operating agreement can also specify whether the LLC will be managed by its members or by one or more managers, which is especially important for a multi member LLC.
 An operating agreement is not required by the state of Wisconsin, but it can be very useful in defining these roles for your members.

 Step 5: Obtain an EIN (Employer Identification Number) For Your Business